ServicePulse collects and displays performance monitoring data about running endpoints on the Monitoring tab.

 Clicking on an endpoint in the monitoring tab will open the endpoint details page.

 The endpoint details page shows larger graphs for each of the performance metrics gathered for the logical endpoint.
 It also contains several breakdown views.

 The default breakdown view is by Message Type which shows performance metrics for each type of message that the endpoint processes

 The second breakdown view is by instance.
 Each logical endpoint can be running one or more physical instances.
 This view shows a breakdown of performance metrics for each physical instance.

 The monitoring tab and the endpoint details page both contain an option to change the reporting period.

 All graphs present the data collected during this reporting period.
 Where an average is shown, it is the average over the selected reporting period.

 All performance metric data is retained in memory in the ServiceControl Monitoring instance.
 Restarting the ServiceControl Monitoring instance will cause all performance metric data to be lost.

 Performance metric data is only kept by the ServiceControl Monitoring instance long enough to support the most prolonged reporting period (1 hour).

-This warning indicator will show in the instances break down on the endpoint details page for each instance that is not sending metric data.
+This connectivity warning indicator appears in the instances breakdown on the endpoint details page for each instance that is not sending metric data.